-Where quarterly series exist but are not available in time, or where only annual data are available, "endogenous" estimates are compiled (based solely on the information contained in the series).
-Out of a total of around 10,000 series used in the compilation of the financial accounts, approximately 95% are directly collected each quarter, while the remainder are estimated endogenously.
+Where quarterly series exist but are not available in time, or where only annual data are available, "endogenous" estimates (based solely on the information contained in the series) or "exogenous" (using information not contained in the series) estimates are compiled.
+Out of a total of around 10,000 series used in the compilation of the financial accounts, approximately 95% are directly collected each quarter, while the remainder are estimated.